ioleksiy/ioleksiy.github.com/_posts/2012-03-05-using-mvcminiprofiler-with-nancyfx.md

 MvcMiniProfiler is describing how to inject the header into template and how to run tests very good on their site, so I am not touching this theme.

-The example of profiler usage is:
+The example of profiler usage:

 {% assign gist_file = "02.cs" %}
 {% include gist.html %}